Skip to content

 5. apm uninstall removes the skill folder from both locations

 APM automatically integrates hooks from installed packages.
-Hooks define lifecycle event handlers (e.g., PreToolUse, PostToolUse, Stop) supported by both VS Code Copilot and Claude Code.
+Hooks define lifecycle event handlers (e.g., PreToolUse, PostToolUse, Stop) supported by VS Code Copilot, Claude Code, and Cursor.

 Note: Hook packages must be authored in the target platform’s native format.
 APM handles path rewriting and file placement but does not translate between hook schema formats (e.g., Claude’s command key vs GitHub Copilot’s bash/powershell keys, or event name casing differences).